 An insider's guide to Brighton

-Summer is the perfect time to head to this lively seaside city for a cultural adventure.
-Local travel writer Jools Stone shares his favourite places to visit with a National Art Pass.
+Local travel writer Jools Stone explores the lively seaside city on a cultural adventure and shares his favourite places to visit with a National Art Pass.

 Brighton and East Sussex are home to a thriving arts scene and a wealth of fascinating museums.
 The question is where to begin?
 Well that’s easier than you might think.
 Armed with a National Art Pass, I set about ticking off a range of inspiring art venues throughout the area.